MetaConfigurator/meta-configurator/documentation_user/examples/rdf/README.md

-# MetaConfigurator Semantic Workflow User Guide
+# MetaConfigurator RDF Panel User Guide

-This guide explains a practical, end-user RDF workflow in MetaConfigurator.
+This guide explains how to use the RDF panel in MetaConfigurator.
 You will move from plain JSON to a queryable and visual knowledge graph:

-1. Start from structured JSON.
+1. Start from structured JSON in the Data tab.
+2. Open the RDF panel.
-2. Convert JSON to JSON-LD with RML.
+3. Convert JSON to JSON-LD with RML.
-3. Review and edit triples in the RDF panel.
+4. Review and edit triples in the RDF panel.
-4. Use ontology assistance when choosing IRIs.
+5. Use ontology assistance when choosing IRIs.
-5. Run SPARQL queries (optionally with AI drafting).
+6. Run SPARQL queries (optionally with AI drafting).
-6. Explore and refine the graph visually.
+7. Explore and refine the graph visually.

 ---